rafamel/promist/README.md

   * `promise.resolve(value: any)`: Resolves the promise with the given `value`.
   * `promise.reject(reason: any)`: Rejects the promise with the given `reason`.

 If the input `promise` resolves or rejects before `promise.resolve()` or `promise.reject()` are called, they won't have any effect.
-If the opposite ocurrs, the resolution or rejection value of the input promise will be discarded.
+If the opposite occurs, the resolution or rejection value of the input promise will be discarded.

 ```javascript
 import { wait, deferrable } from 'promist';